 Why doesn't anything work for me?
-He wondered.
-He slammed a fist into the top of the stapler out of frustration and there was a crunch heard.
+He slammed a fist into the top of the stapler out of frustration, and there was a crunch heard.
 The papers were stapled.
 He beamed at this great accomplishment.
-Not many toons could say they've actually stapled a stack of papers before.
+Few toons could say they've actually stapled a stack of papers before.
 Most toons wouldn't even know even the first thing about office work.

-It became a game as he quietly hummed the Toontown international anthem to himself.
-He grabbed a pink, green, and white sheet, then stapled it, and put it into a stack.
+It became a game as he quietly hummed the Toontown national anthem to himself.
+He grabbed a pink, green, and white sheet, then stapled them together and put it onto a stack.
 Then he would do it again and again.
 This type of stuff wasn't that hard.
-But he wondered what would happen if it got harder?
-He thought things were bound to get more difficult as he got higher promotions.
-There was no doubt Mr. Alumi would expect a lot more out of him as he got better.
+But he contemplated what might happen if it got harder.
+He knew tasks were bound to get more difficult as he received higher promotions.
+There was no doubt Mr. Alumi would expect a lot more out of him as he improved.

 He wondered if maybe he should just pretend to be stupid.
 He would get the basic wage and never get promoted.
-It took him long enough to work out the stapler and he didn't want to go through any more agonizing hours of that.
-He had to face the fact that toons just couldn't do this stuff like cogs could.
+It took him long enough to work out the stapler, and he didn't want to go through any more agonizing hours of that.
+He had to face the fact that toons just couldn't do that stuff like cogs could.
 Harry sat down and signed his name on papers all day.
 He went to meetings occasionally but never really did hard work.
-For all he knew, the cogs might even make Evina do math.
+For all he knew, the cogs may have wanted Evina to do math.

-Mr. Alumi happened to be passing his desk as he was thinking.
+Mr. Alumi happened to be passing Evina's desk as he was thinking.
 "What are you doing here?
 Are you idling?
 There's tons of work to be done!"

-"Yes, I am sorry, sir."
-Evina said honestly.
-He considered what wrath the Head Hunter might have planned for him.
+"I'm sorry, sir," Evina confessed.
+He considered what wrath the Head Hunter had planned for him.
 Being fired didn't sound like fun.
 He never did like being shot from cannons much.
-He also doesn't like the sound of dip much.
+He also didn't like the idea of dip much.
 He noticed Mr. Alumi was still glowering down at him.
-"I was trying to figure out how to staple and I got a few done.
+"I was trying to figure out how to staple, and I got a few done.
 I promise I'll work faster."

 Evina sighed with relief and started stapling faster than he ever had before.
 There was no way he was going to risk that happening again.
 "I must stay focused!" he whispered.

+Just then, Simeon walked by.
+Evina waved at him, making the other flinch.
 "Oh, it's just you.
-I wish you wouldn't do that!"
-He said to Evina, "I'm already nervous about this stuff without you scaring me all the time.
+I wish you wouldn't do that!" he said to Evina.
+"I'm already nervous about this stuff without you scaring me all the time!
 I've had to make calls to all these creepy cogs."

-"Well at least you didn't almost get fired like me."
-Evina remarked.
+"Well, at least you didn't almost get fired like me," Evina said.

-"I don't think I'm good at stapling papers." said Evina.
+"I don't think I'm good at stapling papers," Evina said.

-"I wish there was some way we could switch jobs."
-Bebop thought hopefully.
+"I wish there was some way we could switch jobs," Simeon said hopefully.

-Bebop didn't enjoy the idea of confronting that Head Hunter again, but Evina insisted.
+Simeon didn't enjoy the idea of confronting the Head Hunter again, but Evina insisted.
 They marched down to his office together.